 However, when the show opened at the 44th Street Theatre on Broadway in January 10, 1940, it was not well received by New York critics, and ran only five nights.
 Later that year, however, he sang in Philadelphia several times, bringing his repertoire of folksongs and classical pieces both to the Robin Hood Dell auditorium and to the Academy of Music.

-In October of 1949, by which point he was becoming increasingly politically active and controversial, he was to both speak and sing at another concert in a Philadelphia's Metropolitan Opera House packed with 4500 listeners.
+In October of 1949, by which point he was becoming increasingly politically active and controversial, he spoke and sang at another concert in Philadelphia's Metropolitan Opera House, which was packed with 4500 listeners.
 Though his appearance in Peekskill, New York, a few weeks before had sparked a violent riot against his fans by right wing mobs, there were only 200 anti-Robeson protestors on the sidewalk outside on Poplar and Broad St.(Photo from Temple University Libraries, Special Collection Research Center)

 PART THREE: "SPEAK OF ME AS I AM"

 In October of 1942, the long-awaited Theatre Guild production of Shakespeare's Othello, directed by Margaret Webster, plays the Locust St. Theatre in Philadelphia, in preparation for an eventual Broadway production.
 Webster played the roles of Emilia.
 Jose Ferrer and Uta Hagen, then married to each other, played Iago and Desdemona.
 It was a reprise of a cast which had gathered high praise in Cambridge, Massachusetts and Princeton, New Jersey the previous year.
 The sets, costumes, and lighting for Robeson's Othello were all done by Robert Edmond Jones, who had created the designs for so many other Theatre Guild productions (including The Emperor Jones.)

 A photo of Robeson with co-star Uta Hagen appeared in the Philadelphia Inquirer.